Dakidmen/ID-recognition/README.md

 # ID-recognition
 -  Recognizes people whose photos have been sent to app.py 's webservice

--  pip install os, Flask, FlaskRestful, shutil, pathlib2, mmh3, requests, json, base64
-to train images you have to exit the webservice with CTRL+C in the terminal
+-  pip install os, Flask, FlaskRestful, shutil, pathlib2, mmh3, requests, json, base64, opencv-contrib-python, pickle, numpy, statistics, PIL, sys to train images you have to exit the webservice with CTRL+C in the terminal

 -  .json file has to be a dictionary like    dict = {name: "teresa coco", image: <image in 64bits>}